netlify/staticgen/content/projects/metabake.md

 description: MetaBake is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
 ---

 ## MetaBake is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.

-#### MetaBake is the extensible open source low-code productivity tool for programmers, via static generation; with Pug, Markdown and more; including dynamic apps and data binding. *Some developers implement applications faster than others.*
+#### MetaBake is the extensible open source low-code productivity tool for programmers, via static generation; with Pug, Markdown and more; including dynamic apps and data binding. *'All.
+My.
+Friends.
+Know a low-coder.'*

 MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.